 Food and wine and typical products.

-The town is characterized by the excellent production of Piedmont red wines including the Freisa and Barbera.
+Of note is the production of excellent Piedmontese red wines (in particular Freisa and Barbera).

 To be seen.

-Also, worth seeing is the Church of Santa Croce, built in the seventeenth century and restored in 1997, with its valuable stucco altar, and the Church of Mater Dolorosa, rural, built in the eighteenth century.
+Also, worth seeing are the Church of Santa Croce, the Church of Mater Dolorosa, and the Monument to the Farmer.